Skip to content

 Dynamic DM (Developer)

-You will also need to enable auto-update columns to ensure changes are propogated in the visualizers.
+You will also need to enable auto-update columns to ensure changes are propagated in the visualizers.

 Note

-Dynamic DM is not available in all versions of AMI.
+Dynamic DM is not available in all versions of 3forge.
 Please contact us at support@3forge.com if this is a requirement.

 Example